 This is by far the most common problem affecting travellers in Sri Lanka.
 It’s usually caused by bacteria, and thus responds promptly to treatment with antibiotics.

 Traveller’s diarrhoea is defined as the passage of more than three watery bowel actions within 24 hours, plus at least one other symptom, such as fever, cramps, nausea, vomiting or feeling generally unwell.

 Treatment consists of staying well hydrated; rehydration solutions like Gastrolyte are the best for this.
 Antibiotics such as ciprofloxacin or azithromycin should kill the bacteria quickly.
 Seek medical attention quickly if you do not respond to an appropriate antibiotic.

 Here is a link to the US State Department Travel Advisory for Sri Lanka for the latest information on travelling to Sri Lanka.

 Our personal experience of Sri Lanka that it is generally a safe place, and we felt very comfortable walking around.
 But, nowhere is totally safe.
 In April 2019 there were bomb attacks in Colombo targetting tourists and Christians and 250 people died.
 There was a crackdown and the suspected terrorists were captured or killed – but it goes to show that this stuff can happen.
 That said very few places are totally safe and most countries are potential targets for terrorism.

-Another potential danger is from natural disasters.
-Sri Lankan can suffer from torrential rains, particularly in the monsoon season, which can result is rapid flooding with a risk to life.
-Additionally, the coastline can be impacted from tsunamis resulting from earthquakes in the Asia region.
-The last major tsunami to hit Sri Lanka was 2004, resulting in 30,000 people loosing their lives.
+Another potential danger is natural disasters.
+Sri Lanka can suffer from torrential rains, particularly in the monsoon season, which can result in rapid flooding with a risk to life.
+Additionally, the coastline can be impacted by tsunamis resulting from earthquakes in the Asia region.
+The last major tsunami to hit Sri Lanka was in 2004, resulting in 30,000 people losing their lives.